ciw-project-2023/coaler/README.md

 conan remote login coaler
 ```

-You can then proceed to the conan install step and it should pull rdkit from the server
+ou can then proceed to the conan install step and it should pull rdkit from the server

 ### Clone the client Repo